tobua/epic-router/README.md

 ## Notes

 If `process.env.PUBLIC_URL` is set during build the path will be adapted accordingly.
+This router assumes an SPA (Single Page Application) environment on the server.
+For initial URL requests to arrive at the router the server has to be instructed to rewrite requests to the index.
+See [Legacy SPA Fallback](https://vercel.com/docs/projects/project-configuration#legacy-spa-fallback) on how to configure this for Vercel in `vercel.json`.